 To turn the GDPR compliance on/off:

-2. Click on Create new website button at the bottom of the websites list (or, if you want to change settings for one of the existing sites, please go to the fourth point).
+3. Click Add new webiste or app button.
+(If you want to change settings for one of the existing sites, please go to the step 5).

-3. Type website name and website’s URL and confirm clicking the Save
+4. Type website name and website’s URL and confirm clicking the OK button.

-a) turn it on (default value) – visitors will be opted-out by default and Piwik PRO Consent Manager will serve consent form pop-up for new visitors.
+a) status: enabled – visitors will be opted-out by default and Piwik PRO Consent Manager will serve consent form pop-up for new visitors.

-b) turn it off – visitors will be opted-in by default
+b) status: disabled – visitors will be opted-in by default

 If the option is turned on, then consent form pop-up will be fired for visitors from the particular countries.
 Full list of countries:

 Austria, Belgium, Bulgaria, Croatia, Republic of Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, UK, Iceland, Liechtenstein, Norway, Switzerland.